+A. Reporting

-A. Students and staff members discovering an apparent violation should report the matter to the faculty member in charge of the course or to the chairperson of the WCM-Q Academic Integrity Hearing Board who shall then inform the faculty member in charge of the course.
-The chairperson is responsible for ensuring that all members of the school or college know to whom the report should be made.
+Students and staff members discovering an apparent violation should report the matter to the faculty member in charge of the course or to the chairperson of the WCM-Q Academic Integrity Hearing Board who shall then inform the faculty member in charge of the course.
+The chairperson is responsible for ensuring that all members of WCM-Q know to whom the report should be made.